Author: Jessie Holmes

 Construction Bootcamp Provides Free Training

-While the Academy focuses on existing businesses, CAGC is also recruiting and training people new to the field.
+In addition to helping business owners, CAGC is also recruiting and training people new to the field.
 It was awarded an additional $2.5 million ARPA grant to launch the Construction Bootcamp in partnership with the North Carolina Community College System, which also received $1 million.

 The Construction Bootcamp is free and includes eight weeks of basic construction training at a rotating lineup of community colleges.
 Bootcamp graduates earn industry-recognized certificates, and CAGC helps facilitate mentorships, apprenticeships, and opportunities for immediate job placement.
 While the program is open to anyone, Bailey says they are specifically marketing to women and minorities, and veterans, to help further diversify the industry.

-“The importance of the American Rescue Plan funding for our bootcamps is that we are able to draw people into the construction industry that may not have otherwise considered it as a career,” says Bailey.
+“The importance of the American Rescue Plan funding for our bootcamps is that we are able to draw people into the construction industry who may not have otherwise considered it as a career,” says Bailey.

 Building a Stronger Future